Beer may lose its fizz as CO2 supplies go flat during pandemic

 A spokeswoman for National Beverage Corp, whose products include LaCroix, said the company sources from a number of national CO2 suppliers and does not anticipate a supply issue.

-Coca-Cola Co <KO.N>, SodaStream owner PepsiCo Inc <PEP.O>, wine and beer seller Constellation Brands Inc <STZ.N> and several bottling companies did not respond to requests for comment
+Coca-Cola Co, SodaStream owner PepsiCo Inc , wine and beer seller Constellation Brands Inc and several bottling companies did not respond to requests for comment

 Walker Modic, environmental and social sustainability manager for Bell's Brewery, said the Comstock, Michigan-based brewing company had "not experienced any curtailments or changes in the source of our CO2."